joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 This guide will concentrate on setting up WebJEA for self-service Azure Resource creation, however, can be used to enable much more self-service automation.

-We will use a Windows Server 2019, running in Microsoft Azure, to run WebJEA from, an Azure Keyvault to retrieve the secrets from
+We will use a Windows Server 2019, running in Microsoft Azure, to run WebJEA from, and an Azure Keyvault to retrieve the secrets.

 ### Prerequisites